nielsberglund/nielsblogsource/content/post/2023-02-26-interesting-stuff---week-8-2023.md

 ## Misc.

 * [You can run a SQL Server Docker container on Apple M1 and M2 Silicon][2].
 This link is thanks to a colleague (and mate) of mine [Yannick Dufour][2].
 He is a "sh*t hot" SQL Server Developer and DBA.
 He went over to the "dark side" (Apple Mac) many, many years ago while MacOS was still Intel based.
-Since then, he has upgraded to the newer Macs with Apple Silicone.
-He has been despondent since the Apple Silicone upgrade as he needs to run SQL Server, and SQL Server containers have not been supported on Apple Silicone (no ARM-based SQL containers).
+Since then, he has upgraded to the newer Macs with Apple Silicon.
+He has been despondent since the Apple Silicon upgrade as he needs to run SQL Server, and SQL Server containers have not been supported on Apple Silicon (no ARM-based SQL containers).
 As you may know, I also switched over to Mac [a while ago][3] and have had the same issues as Yannick.
-So back to the link that Yannick sent me - the linked post discusses how you can now run Linux based containers on Apple Silicone.
+So back to the link that Yannick sent me - the linked post discusses how you can now run Linux based containers on Apple Silicon.
 Yay!

 ## AI/ML